ava-labs/avalanche-docs/docs/subnets/run-a-validator.md

 Avalanche-CLI

 :::

+Currently, we have set the following specs of the AWS cloud server to a fixed value, but we are planning to implement customization feature in the near future:
+- Cloud Region: `us-east-2`
+- OS Image: `Ubuntu 20.04 LTS (HVM), SSD Volume Type`
+- Instance Type: `c5.2xlarge`
+- Storage: `1 TB`

 The command will ask which Avalanche Go version that you would like to install in the cloud server.
 You can choose `default` (which will install the latest available Avalanche Go version) or you can